 Frost Form Compound Mock Ganache Recipe Chart :

-(Compound chocolate is chocolate not conaining cocoa butter.
-For example candy melts etc)
+(Compound chocolate is chocolate not containing cocoa butter.
+For example candy melts, etc)

 - Sizing Guide: This recipe is enough to fill a Frost Form with a cake inside up to a 7” high cake.
 If you want a different height, then divide the ingredients by 7 and multiply by the height you want.
 For example, if your cake is 5” high you would divide the ingredients by 7 and multiply by 5.